EliasB-NU/showmaster/README.md

 To add data to showmaster, you need to use an database tool like Jetbrains DataGrip or pqAdmin, maybe I will create an admin panel in the future.

+## Example

 ## Setup
 Just copy the contents of the "docker compose" file to your local machine, I assume you have docker & docker compose installed, and run it.
-By changing the project name and restarting, the showmaster programm creates a new table, so you can easily switch between projects.
+On the mainpage you can create and select projects.
 To easily add data, I included a pgadmin4 service, you can include it, to get an fast and easy option to view and edit the database in the web.

 Example Docker Compose File: